 In a press conference with Dr. Anthony Fauci, he described delta as the “greatest threat in the U.S. to our attempt to eliminate COVID-19.”
 The public health expert followed up these comments with “good news,” saying that the vaccines available “are effective against the Delta variant.”

 One way to stop the emergence of new and more infectious strains of the virus is to vaccinate a higher percentage of the population.
 With fewer people to infect, transmission decreases.
 With fewer opportunities to be transmitted, the virus has fewer opportunities for its genetic code to be alerted which is how these mutations emerge.
 However, most experts do not believe that the virus will suddenly become as contagious as other infections like measles.

-The majority of those in the scientific community believe that in order to stop the emergence of new variants that are “more contagious,” a global and equitable vaccine distribution plan is needed.
-Until transmissions slow and the virus is not given so many chances to mutate, we may continue to see changes to the genetic code of the virus that do make it spread more easily.
+The majority of those in the scientific community believe that to stop the emergence of new variants that are “more contagious,” a global and equitable vaccine distribution plan is needed.
+Until transmissions slow and the virus is not given so many chances to mutate, we may continue to see changes to the virus's genetic code that do make it spread more easily.